voxpupuli/puppet-hiera/README.md

     * `'puppet'` for Puppet Open Source
     * `'pe-puppet'` for Puppet Enterprise
 * `eyaml`
   Whether to install, configure, and enable [the eyaml backend][eyaml].
+Also see the provider and masterservice parameters.
   Default: `false`
 * `eyaml_datadir`
   The path to the directory where hiera will look for databases with the eyaml backend.